 Although Thai Embassies and Consulates are issuing Tourist visas, and visa exemptions are available again, there are a few extra steps that need to be taken before you can fly.
 Click here for more details.
 Here's a summary:

-You are then free to enter Thailand as a normal tourist.
 After training and once you start employment, your school will convert the Tourist Visa to a Non-immigrant B visa.
 Your school can then obtain a work permit for you.

 All training dates are flexible, so you can postpone or bring forward your training date just by sending us an email.